dime-worldbank/dimeanalytics/cloud-resources/README.md

 DIME Analytics will help you request the cloud resources that you need.
-Requesting cloud sources at the WB is a very manual process that will require you and your team to provide answer to a lot of questions.
+Requesting cloud sources at the WB is a very manual process that will require you and your team to provide answers to a lot of questions.
+Unfortunately, this process is slow.
+Expect a processing time of about a month for a simple cloud resource, and several months for a more complex cloud setup.
 Understanding the dynamics of this process before you start it will help you avoid any additional delays.
-Unfortunately, this process is already slow.
-Expect a processing time of about a month for a simple cloud resource, and several months for a more complex cloud setup.

-Cloud resources paid for by WB funding must be created by the **ITS** unit (WB's IT Services unit).
+Cloud resources paid for by WB funding must be created by the WB's IT Services unit (**ITS**).
 If you create your own AWS account and create resources you simply will not be reimbursed.
-WB ITS will not create anything until the **OIS** unit (WB's Office of Information Security unit) have reviewed and approved your request.
+WB ITS will not create anything until the WB's Office of Information Security (**OIS**) has reviewed and approved your request.
 OIS will have many questions that you and your team will have to answer.
-DIME Analytics will support your team in answering these questions, but will not be able to answer these questions for you.
+DIME Analytics will support your team in answering these questions, but will not be able to answer them for you.

 OIS and ITS will look primarily at the requirements you need for your cloud service.
 They will take into account if you have a specific preference, but the requirement will always be more important to them.
 For example, you can say
 "_I would need a server with 32GB RAM (for example AWS EC2) and storage for 200GB data (for example AWS S3)_".
-But it will not be sufficient to say "_I want an EC2 server and a S3 bucket_".
+But it will not be sufficient to say "_I want an EC2 server and an S3 bucket_".
 It is perfectly fine to not know the name of the product you want, and you can say "I would need a server with 32GB RAM and storage for 200GB data".

 ## Process for requesting cloud resources

 There is not a single place to request cloud resources at the WB.
-DIME Analytics will help you to where to start but to do so we need to understand what you need.
+DIME Analytics will help you find out where to start but to do so we need to understand what you need.
 The form below includes questions that, in our experience, is the first things ITS and OIS will ask about,